Harnessing Reasoning Trajectories for Hallucination Detection via Answer-agreement Representation Shaping: Experiments

+\paragraph{Can \model generalize across data distributions?} Following~\citet{park2025steer}, we evaluate whether the embeddings shaped on a \emph{source} dataset $s$ remains effective under distribution shift.
+Concretely, we train \model on $s$ and apply the learned lightweight mapping $g_{\phi}$ to a different \emph{target} dataset $t$ for downstream detection.
 As shown in Figure~\ref{fig:confusion-matrix} (\textit{left}), \model transfers reliably across diverse datasets: for example, learning on GSM8K and testing on TriviaQA achieves 87.80\% AUROC, approaching the in-domain result obtained when learning directly on TriviaQA (91.62\%, \textit{probed} on the shaped embeddings).
 These results indicate that \model captures a stability-driven signal that is largely invariant to dataset-specific surface form, enabling robust hallucination detection for LRMs even under domain shifts.

-\textbf{ARS scales effectively to larger LRMs.} To assess scalability, we further evaluate \model on larger LRMs, including Qwen3-14B and DeepSeek-R1-Distill-Qwen-14B.
+\paragraph{ARS scales effectively to larger LRMs.} To assess scalability, we further evaluate \model on larger LRMs, including Qwen3-14B and DeepSeek-R1-Distill-Qwen-14B.
 As shown in Table~\ref{tab:detector-comparison}, \model consistently outperforms the two strongest baselines across settings: on TruthfulQA, \model achieves an AUROC of 77.47\% with Qwen3-14B, improving over TSV by 4.06\%, indicating that the stability cues exposed by answer-agreement shaping remains effective in higher-capacity LRMs.
+Additional results on broader model coverage are provided in Appendix~\ref{sec:broader-coverage}.